| | |

 of literary creation which I found burgeoning within myself at

+school and especially in college.
 At Fordham, from the very first

 days of Freshman year, I tried to have articles and poems accepted